Eucalyptus deglupta: Taxonomy and naming

 Eucalyptus deglupta was first formally described in 1850 by Carl Ludwig Blume who published the description in his book Museum Botanicum Lugduno-Batavum sive stirpium Exoticarum, Novarum vel Minus Cognitarum ex Vivis aut Siccis Brevis Expositio et Descriptio from material collected in mountain forests in the Celebes.
 The specific epithet (deglupta) is a Latin word meaning "peeled off, husked or shelled".

 In 1914, Adolph Daniel Edward Elmer described Eugenia binacag in Leaflets of Philippine Botany, the specific epithet binacag a local name for the tree, but in 1915 changed the name to Eucalyptus binacag.
 However, the species had already been named E. deglupta by Blume in 1850 and E. binacag is now regarded as a synonym.

 In 1854, Asa Gray described Eucalyptus multiflora in United States Exploring Expedition - Botany, Phanerogamia from an unpublished description by Louis Claude Richard, but is a nomen illegitimum because the name was already in use for a different species (Eucalyptus multiflora Poir.) now known as Eucalyptus robusta.
-Eucalyptus multiflora is also a synonym of E. deglupta.

 Eucalyptus sarassa and E. versicolor, first described in 1850 by Blume in his book Museum botanicum Lugduno-Batavum, and E. schlechteri first described by Ludwig Diels in Adolf Engler's book Botanische Jahrbücher für Systematik, Pflanzengeschichte und Pflanzengeographie are also considered to be synonyms of E. deglupta by Plants of the World Online.

 Distribution and habitat

 The rainbow eucalyptus grows in lowland and lower montane rainforest from sea level to altitudes of up to 1800 m.
 It is native to Indonesia, Papua New Guinea, and the Philippines, but has been widely planted in many other countries.

+The populations of this species are severely fragmented in the wild and the overall population is decreasing.
+Over the last 210 years it is estimated that there has been a 30% decline of the overall population.
+The International Union for the Conservation of Nature listed E. deglupta as a vulnerable species in 2019.